 Cannabis withdrawal symptoms

-Increased tolerance to marijuana may increase the severity of the thc withdraw.
+Increased tolerance to marijuana may increase the severity of the thc withdrawal.
 The basic cannabis withdrawal symptoms are decreased appetite, irritability, anxiety, nervousness, and may even cause temporary sleeping problems.

 In most cases of marijuana withdrawal, the symptoms kick in within a few hours after your high.
 For those who are heavy users, or those of whom that are more tolerant to marijuana, these symptoms may last up to two or three days, maybe even a couple weeks depending on the personality.